 Store any leftovers in a covered container in the fridge for up to 5 days or in the freezer for a few months.
 Reheat in a microwave or oven when you’re ready to enjoy your leftover vegan noodle kugel.

 Noodle kugel can be served up any time of year.
 This dish is not passover friendly, but it’s a sweet celebratory meal on any other holiday or day of the week.
-Some popular occasions include:
+Some popular jewish holidays and occasions include:

 Vegan Noodle Kugel recipe by Michelle Cehn for World of Vegan.
 Copyright of World of Vegan™, all rights reserved.